nekotrix/FFmpeg-Builds-SVT-AV1-Essential/README.md

 Linux builds are targetting RHEL/CentOS 8 (glibc-2.28 + linux-4.18) and anything more recent.

+**As SVT-AV1-Essential only supports 10-bit encoding, you may have to provide `-pix_fmt yuv420p10le` to your FFmpeg commands.**

 ## Auto-Builds

 Builds run daily at 12:00 UTC (or GitHubs idea of that time) and are automatically released on success.